doyoubi/undermoon/docs/design.md

 ### nmctl setpeer

 - nmctl setpeer epoch flags [dbname1 ip:port slot_range] ...
+- `epoch` is the epoch of host
 - `flags` is reserved.
 Currently it's just NOFLAG
 - `slot_range` can be in the form of 0-1000

 # Epoch

 - Zero epoch is used to tag uninitialized state.

+# Coordinator
+The coordinators keep getting the meta data from brokers and push the meta data to the corresponding server-side proxies.

+## Create Cluster
+- get the meta data about clusters and machines
+- find where to deploy new redis
+- write that new meta data to brokers with transaction